-The International Accounting Standards Board has issued IFRS 9 Financial Instruments ("IFRS 9") to replace IAS 39 Financial Instruments.
-IFRS 9 has an effective date for year ends starting on or after January 1, 2015, with early adoption permitted.
-The Company intends to adopt IFRS 9 in its financial statements for the annual period beginning on January 1, 2015.
+The International Accounting Standards Board has issued IFRS 9 Financial Instruments ("IFRS 9") to replace IAS 39 Financial Instruments, which is intended to reduce the complexity in the measurement and classification of financial instruments.
+The current version of IFRS 9 does not include a mandatory effective date but is available for early adoption.
+An effective date will be determined when all phases of the update to IFRS 9 are completed.
 The Company does not expect IFRS 9 to have a material impact on the financial statements.
 The classification and measurement of the Company's financial assets is not expected to change under IFRS 9 because of the nature of the Company's operations and the types of financial assets that it holds.